-- 1. Run the gas supply line in accordance with all applicable codes. - 2.
-Locate and install manual shutoff valves in accordance with state and local requirements. - 3.
-In Canada, the Manual Shutoff must be identified by the installing contractor. - 4.
-It is important to support gas piping as the unit is not designed to structurally support a large amount of weight. - 5.
-Purge all gas lines thoroughly to avoid start up issues with air in the lines. - 6.
-Sealing compound must be approved for gas connections.
-Care must be taken when applying compound to prevent blockage or obstruction of gas flow which may affect the operation of the unit.
+1. Run the gas supply line in accordance with all applicable codes.

+2. Locate and install manual shutoff valves in accordance with state and local requirements.

+3. In Canada, the Manual Shutoff must be identified by the installing contractor.

+4. It is important to support gas piping as the boiler is not designed to structurally support a large amount of weight.

+5. Purge all gas lines thoroughly to avoid start up issues with air in the lines.

+6. Sealing compound (pipe dope) must be used and approved for gas connections.
+Apply sparingly, and only to the male threads.
+Care must be taken when applying compound to prevent blockage or obstruction of gas flow which may affect the operation of the boiler.